Things to Consider Before Picking an Offer

 The formal mortgage commitment date indicates when the buyer should be able to get the money to buy the home.
 Even when a buyer is pre-approved for a home purchase, there is always a possibility that the loan could fall through.
-The buyer could make a mistake with his or her finances and find that the loan is no longer an option.
+The buyer could make a mistake with their finances and find that a loan is no longer an option.

 That is why a formal mortgage commitment date is so important.
 Once the mortgage commitment date is made, then it is much more likely that the loan will come through.

 You want to look at the commitment date and verify that it works for your schedule.
 A date that is two weeks away means you can probably close quickly.
-A time frame that is three months away is going to involve a lot of waiting and should have you questioning why it is so distant.
+A time frame that is three months away will involve a lot of waiting and should have you questioning why it is so distant.